 For some it’s always there – a craving for validation.
 No one consciously chooses it or enjoys the pursuit for approval.
 We go through the motions of dealing with daily stress and coping with life that we may not recognize this self sabotaging behavior.
 The need for validation or belonging is present in the clothes we wear (what influences your fashion choices?), the car we drive and other behaviors.
-It’s so easy to fall victim to negative self talk and the vicious cycle of seeking validation that you may not realize it is happening.
+It’s so easy to fall victim to a stream of negative self talk and the vicious cycle of seeking validation that you may not realize it is happening.
 But the discontentment, unhappiness and pure exhaustion (both physical and mental) from looking for confirmation of your self worth will eventually catch up.

 If you have an approval seeking personality, low self esteem is right there with it.
 So it’s important to understand this causes the self-sabotaging behavior of not feeling worthy all of the time.
 Work on your self-awareness and recognize the signs of validation seeking.
 Once you acknowledge that your thoughts, mood and behaviors are dictated by how you think others will react, you can begin to make some changes.
 In the meantime it’s especially important not to judge yourself about any of this.
 The only thing more harmful than having low self esteem is beating yourself up about having low self esteem!
 Just know that taking action to overcome approval seeking and low self esteem is truly a sign of strength!

 Once you know why you seek validation, you will be able to overcome it.
 First why is self esteem influenced by the approval of others?
 This usually goes back to either how you were raised or people in your life who treat you sub par.